RoTak00/paw-proiect/README.md

 - Open the solution file
 - Open _appsettings.json_ and edit the connection settings __ConnectionStrings:DefaultConnection__ to match your MySQL connection
 - Run the migrations running this in the __Package Manager Console__: ```Update-Database```
+- In the command line, run ````python3 ./PythonScripts/activate_venv.py````
+  - This requires that a python 3.10 version is installed and usable on the device.
 - Run the project __(F5)__

 (This was not tested)